hwaernie/TARUCSportsFacilities/README.md

 This system can be used by staffs to perform multiple features such as keeping track of sports facilities booking status, maintenance status, payment status and etc.

-More information regarding the system is explained more thoroughly in attached report.
+More information regarding the system including the user manual is listed thoroughly in attached report.
 [RMM2G1_TARUCSportsFacilitiesReservationSystem.docx.pdf](https://github.com/hwaernie/TARUCSportsFacilities/files/7184908/RMM2G1_TARUCSportsFacilitiesReservationSystem.docx.pdf)